ben-shepherd/larascript-forkable-bundle/README.md

 ### 8. Update This README

-Replace this content with documentation specific to your bundle:
+Replace this content with documentation specific to your package:
-- What the bundle does
+- What the package does
 - How to install and use it
 - Examples and API documentation
 - Contributing guidelines